 - Inspirational: having others in the workshop support you in your efforts to tackle your perfectionism can help motivate you to make a behavioural change that you might not have considered making before.
 Similarly, hearing how fellow participants have changed the way they think and behave might inspire you to make your own changes.

 - Fun: workshops can be fun!
 Whilst trying to address your perfectionism, it’s also important to have fun in the process.
 The ethos of the group is based on self-acceptance and the acceptance of others.
 We are all in this together!

 The next intake of this workshop will be early Autumn 2021.
 Dates to be announced later in the year.

 To be announced.

 £640.00 (payment due at least 4 weeks prior to the start date).

 There are only 8 places available on this workshop so don’t leave it too long to register!

-This workshop runs for 8 weeks on Wednesday evenings.
+This workshop runs for 8 weeks.
 You will be expected to attend every week.